AmirhosseinAbutalebi/BingwallpaperXFCE/README.md

 in this program use pyqt5 for ui and json, urllib for download image  and use os, sys for system command.<br>
 you can use command untill install require package or use install.sh.<br>
+this command just run for ubuntu base and if you have another os need change command.
 ## Way(1):
 use install.sh :
 ```